Understanding Earned Value Management

 Enables realistic project planning and decision making

-Provide real-time visibility through data centralization
+Provide real-time visibility through data centralisation

 The critical benefit of EVM is its real-time quality.
 Traditional project management often applies periodic reporting practices that do not give teams the required agility to make timely decisions.
 Additionally, traditional practices often separate schedule, cost, and scope management into their own individual activities with their own data collection processes.
-This makes it especially hard to collate and analyze project progress across all dimensions effectively.
+This makes it especially hard to collate and analyse project progress across all dimensions effectively.

 Predict risks and enable early intervention

-The visibility over projects in real-time gained by EVM gives managers the critical benefit of anticipating risks and intervening early.
-By altering managers of potential problems areas within the project, it enables them to create timely adjustments and modifications, whether in scope, budget, resources, or more.EVM helps quantify project unknowns into quantifiable factors that can be planned for and mitigated more easily.
+The visibility over projects in real-time gained by EVM gives managers the benefit of anticipating risks and intervening early.
+As a result of this visibility, managers can see the potential problem areas within the project.
+EVM thus enables project managers to create timely adjustments and modifications.
+EVM helps quantify project unknowns into quantifiable factors, which project managers can then plan for and mitigate with ease.

 Improves transparency and accountability